ranwez-search/SeqTUI/README.md

 ## Note

-⚠️ This is a side project developed with extensive use of AI assistants (GitHub Copilot and Claude Opus 4.5).
-It was my first "vibe coding" experiment.
-While functional, please use with appropriate caution and feel free to report any issues.
+⚠️ This is a side project developed with extensive use of AI assistants (Claude Opus 4.5 via GitHub Copilot) as a first “vibe coding” experiment.
+SeqTUI has been thoroughly tested on real data with a strong focus on functionality and user experience.
+Please report any issues or suggestions.

 ## Related Projects & Inspiration